todorstoev/unseena_fe/README.md

 3. Run `pnpm install` to install dependencies.
 4. Run `pnpm dev` to start the app.
 5. Open `localhost:3000` in your browser.
-6. Install Graphviz from [here](https://graphviz.org/download/) to run the graphviz visualizer.
-7. Install Playwright from [here](https://playwright.dev/docs/intro) to run the tests or execute `npx playwright install` && `npx playwright install msedge` to install it globally.
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.